Thanksgiving in the French Quarter

 As it gets closer to Thanksgiving, check out what’s on the menu in some local restaurants on Thanksgiving Day.
 Restaurants participating in the past included such notables as Arnaud’s, Brennan’s, Muriel’s Jackson Square, and others.
 The restaurants typically post their special menus on their websites.
 This could be your best home away from home experience.
 Plus, someone else will be doing all the cooking!

-Coming to New Orleans for Thanksgiving?
-Take advantage of the French Market Inn specials, group rates, and best-rate guarantee for greater savings to spend on New Orleans famous French Quarter cuisine and enjoying everything this magnificent city has to offer.
+Take advantage of the French Market Inn specials, group rates, and best-rate guarantee for greater savings to spend on New Orleans famous French Quarter cuisine and enjoy everything this magnificent city has to offer.
 Reserve your room today!